Best Fertilizers for Peppers: Boost Your Pepper Harvest

 They require a balanced mix of essential nutrients, including nitrogen, phosphorus, and potassium, as well as secondary nutrients like calcium, iron, and magnesium [1].

-To provide these nutrients, it is recommended that peppers be fertilized about two weeks after the first true leaves appear.
+To provide these nutrients, peppers should be fertilized about two weeks after the first true leaves appear.

-In addition to regular fertilizer applications, foliar feedings can be used to supplement the nutrient intake of pepper plants.
+In addition to regular fertilizer applications, foliar feeding can supplement nutrient intake for pepper plants.

 When applied to the leaves, seaweed extract or fish emulsion directly sources plant nutrients.
 These foliar feedings are especially useful when there are nutrient deficiencies or to boost plants during rapid growth.